raymondworkshop/raymondworkshop.github.io/_posts/bookshelf.md

 -   **[The psy of leadership]** by Sébastien Page
 -   **[How to Live an Extraordinary Life]** by Anthony Pompliano
 -   [善用悲觀的力量]
+-   [Think and Grow Rich]
 -   **[The four agreements-a Practical Guide to Personal Freedom]** by Don Miguel Ruiz
 -   [Awareness: The Key to Living in Balance] by Osho
+-   [The Daily Stoic: 366 Meditations on Wisdom, Perseverance, and the Art of Living] by Ryan Holiday
 -   [10x Is Easier Than 2x: How World-Class Entrepreneurs Achieve More by Doing Less]
 -   [The Laws of Human Nature] by Robert Greene
 -   [12 Rules for Life_ An Antidote to Chaos] by Jordan B. Peterson